Check Out Skater-Owned & Local Skate Shoes Brands【Jpn.】

 But things didn’t go as planned — in a good way.
 The scene grew way bigger than anyone expected.
 Because of that energy, the city decided to keep the park alive for about three and a half years, right up until redevelopment began.

-For this issue, we asked Mie’s leading skater, Shine Hikari (SOUTH TREE skateshop) — one of the key people who worked hard to keep the park running — to share his honest thoughts.
+For this issue, we asked Mie’s leading skater, Shine Hikaru (SOUTH TREE skateshop) — one of the key people who worked hard to keep the park running — to share his honest thoughts.

 — If we were to carry this social experiment skatepark into the next project, what do you think is most important?